If you had to pick between paper-mache and making your own video… which would you choose? I bet you can guess Jenna’s choice.

 She has also been part of the news team at WSLS 10 recognized with regional Edward R. Murrow awards and Associated Press awards for outstanding news coverage.

-Jenna has also been nominated for the DePaul Community Resources Women of Achievement Award.
+Jenna has also been named the Young Professional of the Year during the DePaul Community Resources Women of Achievement Awards.

 When not at work, you can find Jenna training for a marathon, volunteering across the community with the Junior League of Roanoke Valley and Blue Ridge Veterans Celebration, hiking, and traveling to new places with her husband.